-A digital addiction treatment program that is private, effective, and safe
+A digital alcohol and drug addiction treatment program that is private, effective, and safe

-- Our integrated recovery program works from an app on your smartphone.
+- Our integrated recovery program for alcohol, marijuana, cocaine, meth, and stimulants works from an app on your smartphone.

 - Counseling and doctor appointments are conducted over secure video conference via the app, so you can attend them anywhere.

-- Real financial incentives help keep you motivated.
+- Real financial rewards help keep you motivated.

 - Our medical providers can prescribe medications to help manage your cravings.